GCheung55/ember-vega/tests/dummy/app/templates/docs/components/vega-vis.md

 A dataset as a function provides more flexibility and control.
 The function is passed three arguments:

-1. `vis` - the Vega View instance.
+1. `vis` - the Vega.js View instance.
 2. `data` - the current dataset corresponding to the dataset's name/key.
 3. `change` - a changeset instance is an interface for modifying/removing/inserting data into the existing dataset.